karatelabs/karate/README.md

 Being able to define and re-use JavaScript functions is a powerful capability of Karate.
 For example, you can:
 * call re-usable functions that take complex data as an argument and return complex data that can be stored in a variable
-* move sequences of 'set up' routines out of your test-scripts so that the test can fully focus on the feature being tested
 * call and interoperate with Java code if needed
-* share and re-use functionality across your organization
+* share and re-use test 'helper' functionality across your organization

 ### JavaScript Sign-In Example